aerogear/graphback/docs/config.md

 @crud.disableGen: true
 ```

-User can use these annotations to have more control over individual elements.
-For example,
+You can use these annotations to have more control over individual elements.
+For example:
 ```
 """
 @crud.delete